In One Day, Two Babies Born In Same SC Hospital Named Romeo & Juliet

 — clelio (@Clelio48) February 26, 2017

-But as Juliet, with her cute pink and Romeo, with his full head of hair get ready to leave the hospital, parting will be such sweet sorrow.
-Clayschulte say that Romeo and Juliet have even more in common than their Elizabethan names, made famous in the play by William Shakespeare.
+But as Juliet, with her cute pink, and Romeo, with his full head of hair, get ready to leave the hospital, parting will be such sweet sorrow.
+Clayschulte says that Romeo and Juliet have even more in common than their Elizabethan names, made famous in the play by William Shakespeare.
 And like the play, Clayschulte believes that the fates had a hand in this one.

 “It was just a coincidence.
 They were both actually scheduled to be induced on March 26, but they both came early which is so neat.
 It just shows even more that it’s fate — they just happened to be in the room next to each other.”

-And it was Cassie Clayschulte that made the connection, and told each set of parents about the other after checking with the nurse’s station to make sure she had heard it right.
-Clayschulte asked permission, and posted the photos of Romeo and Juliet on Facebook with the heading “Star Crossed Babies.”
+And it was Cassie Clayschulte that made the connection and told each set of parents about the other after checking with the nurse’s station to make sure she had heard it right.
+Clayschulte asked permission, and posted the photos of Romeo and Juliet on Facebook with the heading, “Star Crossed Babies.”

 “Sunday afternoon in Bluffton, South Carolina at 2:06pm, Morgan and Edwin Hernandez welcomed their baby into the world and named him Romeo.18 hours and 8 minutes later, in the next room, Christiana and Allan Shifflett welcomed a baby girl and named her… that’s right…..Juliet!
 Both parents had picked these names out early on in their pregnancies and neither couple knew each other until they met today!
 Both babies have full heads of hair and already make the cutest couple!